paulbrenker/trailmenu/README.md

-# Nutrike
+# Trailmenu

-This is the Central Backend Service for the Nutrike Outdoor Recipe Planner
+This is the Central Backend Service for the Trailmenu Outdoor Recipe Planner

 ## Table of Contents